fbpx

 Additionally, the geographic distribution of non-wood raw materials can pose logistical challenges.
 These materials might be available in regions not traditionally associated with paper manufacturing, necessitating the establishment of new supply chains that span different countries or continents.
 This expansion requires significant investment in logistics, including transportation, storage, and handling facilities, which can be a substantial financial burden.

-Moreover, integrating non-wood materials into existing production processes may require modifications to equipment and supply chain operations, leading to additional costs and complexities.
+Moreover, integrating non-wood materials into existing production processes may require equipment and supply chain operations modifications, leading to additional costs and complexities.
 Companies must assess whether their current supply chain infrastructure can accommodate these changes or if new investments are necessary.

 Due to these challenges, companies find it difficult to access non-wood paper suppliers, especially regarding their technological competence.